You should try to eat a healthy and balanced diet during radiotherapy. You may have problems eating if you have

 - pulses (peas and beans)

 If you don't have much appetite you can add extra energy and protein to your diet, without actually having to eat more food.
-You can have high energy drinks as milkshakes or soups.
+You can have high energy drinks such as milkshakes or soups.
 And you can add high protein powders to your normal food.
 Your doctor or nurse can prescribe these for you.

 It is important to drink plenty of fluids, at least 2 litres a day if possible.

 Tips for eating well